Gemma Rolls-Bentley is a curator, writer, & creative consultant

 Photo: Christa Holka

-Gemma has been at the forefront of contemporary art for two decades, working passionately to champion diversity in the field.
-Her debut book Queer Art; From Canvas to Club and the Spaces Between was published in Spring 2024 by Frances Lincoln and has been highlighted as a must-read by Them, Dazed, Timeout, The Guardian, Cultured and the FT.
+She is the author of Queer Art; From Canvas to Club and the Spaces Between, which has has been highlighted as a must-read by Them, Dazed, Timeout, The Guardian, Cultured and the FT.

 Subscribe to Gemma’s newsletter to keep up to date with the latest news, events & insights.